MobilityWorks

 No results found.
 Please try modifying your search.

 Medical care costs from spina bifida can last a lifetime.
-Our nonprofit can provide financial assistance through community-based fundraising.
+Discover how fundraising with our nonprofit can help you pay for spina bifida treatment and care.

 Adults with spina bifida may face a wide range of medical and related expenses to maintain their health, mobility, and independence as they age.
 Common expenses include: